 Notably, some original witnesses mentioned underground crypts in dedication to Sobek.
 They may have even contained live crocodiles!

 It’s possible, therefore, that the Labyrinth hasn’t been entirely lost after all.
 Could there be an entire subterranean portion of the Labyrinth still partially intact?

-But even if so, it’s likely to be flooded by now, much like the chamber system beneath the pyramid.
+But even if so, it’s likely flooded by now, much like the chamber system beneath the pyramid.

 The Flooded Chamber

 As at El Lahun, Hawara’s pyramid entrance is on the south, and not the north face of the structure.
 Unlike at El Lahun, however, the entrance tunnel was built into the pyramid itself.

 The pyramid’s underground chamber, though separate from the Labyrinth out front, functioned as something of a maze of its own.
 It was supposedly one of the most complex and elaborate tunnel systems ever devised in Egypt.